SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Evaluation Setting Details

-In Open-Sora~1.0, \texttt{mlp.fc2} uses both activation decomposition and SeDA; in this setting, we force both the original-value quantization and the residual quantization to use the SeDA-triggered sub-formatbook.
-For SeDA, we use default attention thresholds of 8 (spatial attention) and 3 (temporal attention) for Open-Sora~1.0, with a $4\times4$ spatial tile and a $5\times5$ local correlation window.
+In Open-Sora~1.0, \texttt{mlp.fc2} uses both activation decomposition and SeDA; we constrain both the original-value and residual quantization to use the sub-formatbook assigned by SeDA.
+For SeDA, we use attention thresholds of 8 (spatial) and 3 (temporal) for Open-Sora~1.0, with a $4\times4$ spatial tile and a $5\times5$ local correlation window.
 For Open-Sora~2.0, we use the same tile and window sizes and set the threshold to 5.
-For overlapping window regions, we assign them to the later anchor token.
-Finally, for stability, we exclude edge tokens from anchor-token candidates, since abnormally highly attended tokens can appear at boundaries in seemingly random layers and timesteps.
+For overlapping window regions, we assign them to the subsequent anchor token.

+All experiments are run on 80GB NVIDIA H100 GPUs (CUDA 12.6).
+Each video generation runs on a single GPU and takes tens to hundreds of seconds depending on the number format and model.
+Four GPUs are used in parallel to accelerate evaluation across prompts.